MarionLegrandLogrami/stacomiR/Installation/README.md

 ALTER SCHEMA user_1 RENAME TO name_of_your_schema;
 ```
+You also need to add new connection role:
+In pgAdmin, you need to create a connexion role with the same name as your schema (for example if I write inside schema called 'toto' I need to create a connexion role with name 'toto' and password 'toto' (or wathever password you choose)).

 ## Add stacomi folder
 You need to [download and put the **stacomi folder**](https://github.com/MarionLegrandLogrami/stacomiR/tree/master/Installation) at the root of your **c:\Program Files** repository.